vasudev-sharma/DeepEEG-Forecast/README.md

 Data can be found here - https://drive.google.com/drive/folders/1_gV6t5f2FDWo8OYTcAxsDxz4yhRcYKU0?usp=sharing

 ## Contributing
 We ❤️ contributions.
-Feel free to send us a PR.
+Feel free to send us a PR or raise an issue.

 1. Create an issue if there is one.
 2. Fork the repo.